NateSpangler/startup/notes.md

 A block element is meant to be a distinct block in the flow of the content structure An inline element is meant to be inline with the content flow of a block element

+Inputs:
+Form-The main purpose of the form element is to submit the values of the inputs it contains.
+Input element-represents many different input types.
+You set the type of input with the type attribute.

 ## CSS